Stuart Robert denies helping lobbying firm

 That included providing access to senior Coalition ministers, including Peter Dutton.

-The Age and The Sydney Morning Herald say they are not suggesting Mr Robert was an employee of Synergy 360 or was paid for his advice and assistance.
+The Age and The Sydney Morning Herald said on Thursday they were not suggesting Mr Robert was an employee of Synergy 360 or was paid for his advice and assistance.

 A spokesperson for Mr Robert said he “completely rejects all assertions made in the article”.